 The activity started with a review of the available technologies, focusing on GPGPU virtualisation in KVM/QEMU hypervisor.
 A testbed with a IBM dx360 M4 server with two NVIDIA Tesla K20 accelerators, Ubuntu 14.04.2 LTS with KVM/QEMU, and PCI passthrough virtualization of GPU cards was set up at IISAS laboratory.
 The CUDA version of NAMD molecular dynamics simulation was used for testing PCI passthrough virtualisation performances with respect to bare metal.
 It turned out that testing application run 2-3% slower in virtual machine compared to direct run on bare metal server.
 To avoid potential performance problems, hyperthreading had to be switched off.

-After this initial phase, in July 2015 a cloud site with OpenStack/Kilo as Cloud Management Framework was created, with a master server and two compute nodes hosting two NVIDIA Tesla K20 GPU cards with the configuration reported above.
+After this initial phase, in July 2015 a cloud site with the OpenStack Compute, version2015.1 (Kilo) Cloud Management Framework was deployed, with a controller node and two compute nodes hosting two NVIDIA Tesla K20 GPU cards with the configuration reported above.
 A VM image based on Ubuntu 14.04 and with GPU driver and libraries pre-installed was also created.
-Performance testing were then repeated with the OpenStack setup.
-Several discrepancies were found comparing performance of cloud-based VM with non-cloud virtualization and physical machine, that required not trivial tuning and optimisation, e.g. operating on setting CPU flavour in OpenStack Nova component, and adjusting the OpenStack scheduler.
+Performance testing were then repeated in this OpenStack setup.
+Several discrepancies were found comparing performance of cloud-based VM with non-cloud virtualization and physical machine, that required not trivial tuning and optimisation, e.g. operating on setting CPU flavour in OpenStack Compute component, and adjusting the OpenStack scheduler.
 At the same time the process of integration of the site into the EGI Federated Cloud started, and was completed in October 2015.
 Moldyngrid, enmr.eu and vo.lifewatch.eu VOs were initially supported.
 In parallel, a new authentication module for simplifying the logging into the Horizon dashboard from EGI Federated Cloud users allowing them to use their keystone token was developed, together with various client tools for getting token, and installing NVIDIA drivers and CUDA.
 Two GPU-enabled flavours were made available: gpu1cpu6 (1GPU + 6 CPU cores) and gpu2cpu12 (2GPU +12 CPU cores).

 A public live demonstration of the use of virtualised GPGPU servers on the EGI Federated Cloud with a real molecular dynamics application provided by the Moldyngrid community was successfully given at the EGI Community Forum held in Bari the second week of November 2015.
 Tutorial documentation for both users and site administrators was also made available on the project’s wiki, guiding the user on how to use GPGPU on IISAS-GPUCloud site, how to create your own GPGPU server in cloud, and the cloud provider administrator on how to enable GPGPU PCI passthrough in OpenStack.